Organ (music): Other analogue electronic

 Frequency divider organs used oscillators instead of mechanical parts to make sound.
 These were even cheaper and more portable than the Hammond.
 They featured an ability to bend pitches.

-In the 1940s until the 1970s, small organs were sold that simplified traditional organ stops.
+From the 1940s up until the 1970s, small organs were sold that simplified traditional organ stops.
 These instruments can be considered the predecessor to modern portable keyboards, as they included one-touch chords, rhythm and accompaniment devices, and other electronically assisted gadgets.
 Lowrey was the leading manufacturer of this type of organs in the smaller (spinet) instruments.

 In the 1960s and 1970s, a type of simple, portable electronic organ called the combo organ was popular, especially with pop, Ska (in the late 1970s and early 1980s) and rock bands, and was a signature sound in the rock music of the period, such as The Doors and Iron Butterfly.
 The most popular combo organs were manufactured by Farfisa and Vox.

 Conn-Selmer and Rodgers, dominant in the market for larger instruments, also made electronic organs that used separate oscillators for each note rather than frequency dividers, giving them a richer sound, closer to a pipe organ, due to the slight imperfections in tuning.

 Hybrids, starting in the early 20th century, incorporate a few ranks of pipes to produce some sounds, and use electronic circuits or digital samples for other sounds and to resolve borrowing collisions.
 Major manufacturers include Allen, Walker, Compton, Wicks, Marshall & Ogletree, Phoenix, Makin Organs, Wyvern Organs and Rodgers.